Estimated reading time: 3 mins

 A company merger is something that is almost always talked about with a lot of optimism from the business chiefs, and there is a lot of talk and fanfare around it.
+Check our Andrew Barnett’s website and you will see what I mean.
 But for the people in the day to day running of things, the staff, they can often be a little less enthusiastic when it comes to new working conditions.
 Put this way, a merger can often be described as putting some high-performance tires on your normal and really regular car; it can give it a real boost and help it to do more than has been able before.

 The thing is, many mergers can feel like, or tend to be like, what would happen if you put the wrong fuel in your car; there are a lot of problems (and money spent) in order to fix the problems.
 It can sometimes feel that it is forced, rather than two companies coming together that could actually work well.
 But as many businesses look for more efficient ways of working, merging talent like this can be something that does appeal and look attractive.
 Which is why you might encounter a merger at some point in your career.
 As a business leader, there may be all sorts of things that you are having to deal with.
 But helping your team to merge in a way that they can not only survive the merger, but thrive through it, is really important.